agawande/BitRunners/README.md

 **Run the program**

+1) Run make to compile

-1) Run sudo ./install.sh to copy files to localhost
+2) Run sudo make install to install to /var/www/html/gpct

-2) Double click on gptc (located under src/engine) to start the program
+3) Double click on gptc (located under src/engine) to start the program

-3) Go to your browser and type "localhost" in the address bar to access the GUI
+4) Go to your browser and type "localhost/gpct" in the address bar to access the GUI